-Mr. Krebs retired as Senior Vice President-Finance, Chief Financial Officer and Treasurer of Service America Systems, Inc. (home and service warranties), a then-wholly owned subsidiary of the Company ("Service America"), in July 1999, having held the position since October 1997.
+Mr. Krebs' experience, qualifications, attributes and skills include having served as Senior Vice President-Finance, Chief Financial Officer and Treasurer of Service America Systems, Inc. (home and service warranties), a then-wholly owned subsidiary of the Company ("Service America").
+He retired from this position in July 1999, having held the position since October 1997.
 Previously, he was a Director-Financial Services of DiverseyLever, Inc. (formerly known as Diversey Corporation), Detroit, Michigan (specialty chemicals) ("Diversey"), from April 1991 to April 1996.
 Previously, from January 1990 to April 1991, he was Senior Vice President and the Chief Financial Officer of the Company's then-wholly owned subsidiary, DuBois Chemicals, Inc. (specialty chemicals) ("DuBois").

-Ms. Lindell is Dean and a Professor of the College of Nursing at the University of Cincinnati, a position she has held since December 1990.
-Ms. Lindell is also Associate Senior Vice President of the Medical Center at the University of Cincinnati, a position she has held since July 1998.
-The College of Nursing's programs include over 1500 students, and offer the following degrees: BSN, MSN, Post MSN, and PhD.
-From September 1994 to June 2002, she also held an additional position as Interim Dean of the College of Allied Health Sciences at the University of Cincinnati.
+Ms. Lindell's experience, qualifications, attributes and skills include having served as Dean and a Professor of the College of Nursing at the University of Cincinnati.
+She retired from these positions in January 2011 having held them since December 1990.
+She is currently Professor Emeritus at the college, and since August 2011, Director of the doctoral program at the School of Nursing, Walden University.
+Walden offers online degrees as follows: BSN, MSN, DNP.
+Ms. Lindell was also Associate Senior Vice President of the Medical Center at the University of Cincinnati from July 1998 until January 2011.
+The College of Nursing's programs include over 1,500 students, and offer the following degrees: BSN, MSN, Post MSN, and PhD.
+From September 1994 to June 2002, she also held an additional position as Founder and Interim Dean of the College of Allied Health Sciences at the University of Cincinnati.
 She is a director of Omnicare.

-Mr. Rice was Chief Executive Officer of Andrx Corporation, Fort Lauderdale, Florida (specialty pharmaceuticals) ("Andrx"), from February 2004 to November 2006, when Andrx was sold to Watson Pharmaceuticals.
+Mr. Rice's experience, qualifications, attributes and skills include having served as Chief Executive Officer of Andrx Corporation, Fort Lauderdale, Florida (specialty pharmaceuticals) ("Andrx"), from February 2004 to November 2006, when Andrx was sold to Watson Pharmaceuticals.
 Following the sale, Mr. Rice returned as General Manager and Partner to Columbia Investments LLC, Baltimore, Maryland, which invests in local businesses in Baltimore and which Mr. Rice co-founded in January 1996.
 He is also a Director of Par Pharmaceuticals (drug development, manufacture, and marketing).
 From January 1999 to March 2003, he was President and Chief Executive Officer of Chesapeake Biological Laboratories, Inc., Solomons, Maryland (pharmaceuticals manufacturing) ("Chesapeake").
 Before co-founding Columbia Investments LLC, Mr. Rice served as Executive Vice President and Chief Operating Officer of Circa Pharmaceuticals, Inc., Copiague, New York (pharmaceuticals manufacturing) ("Circa"), from June 1993 to January 1996.
 Mr. Rice was also the Chief Financial Officer of Circa from June 1993 to January 1995.
 Prior to joining Circa, Mr. Rice spent seven years as an accountant with Deloitte & Touche LLP, an international accounting firm.
 He earned a Master's degree in finance from Loyola University.
 He was a director of Circa from June 1993 to January 1996, a director of Chesapeake from January 1997 to January 1999 and a director of Andrx from April 2003 to November 2006.

-Mr. Saunders is a Clinical Faculty Member at the Farmer School of Business, Miami University, Oxford, Ohio, and has held this position since August 2001.
-He earned a doctorate in Economics, with a major in Accounting, from Indiana University.
+Mr. Saunders' experience, qualifications, attributes and skills include serving as a Professor at the Farmer School of Business, Miami University, Oxford, Ohio.
+He has held this position since August 2001.
+Miami University is a public university with a student population of 16,000.
+He earned a doctorate in Economics, with a minor in Accounting, from Indiana University.
 He has taken Masters level courses in financial reporting, financial valuation, and risk management.
 Mr. Saunders retired as President of DuBois, then a division of Diversey, in October 2000, having held that position since November 1993.